 Pyotr was born in the family of the military man in 1871 in Moscow.
 His father was a big fan of sports and physical culture.
 He had a set of rings and performed different difficult exercises on them.
 Little Pyotr tried to mimic his father in everything.
 So love to sports was inculcated to Pyotr from early childhood.
 As any child he liked playing games, climbing trees, wrestling.
 In his school years Pyotr spent all the evenings in circus watching amazing performances of strongmen and wrestlers.

 Emil Foss was a legendary athlete.
-Here's one of the legends about him.
+Here’s one of the legends about him.
 It was in Riga (Latvia).
-Omnibus steamship, on which traveled Foss' friends from Chinizelli circus, was departing from pier.
+Omnibus steamship, on which Foss’ friends were travelling from Chinizelli circus, was departing from pier.
 Emil was talking with them and entered the deck.
 Suddenly steamship began to sail.
-The athlete, leaning over the side, grabbed the pole sticking out of the ground and pulled the ship to shore.
+The athlete grabbed the pole that was sticking out of the ground leaning over the side and pulled the ship to shore.
 Then he came off the ship.
 He was that strong.

 Inspired by Emil Foss Pyotr Kryloff began to train at home.
-His first training tool was a broomstick with couple of smoothing-iron on the sides.
-Then he came to butchers and tried real kettlebells there (not in the gym :)).
+His first training tool was a broomstick with couple of smoothing-irons on the sides.
+Then he came to butchers and tried real kettlebells there (not in the gym).